Linked989/ryaagard.github.io/year-of-the-pig.md

 cd /var/www/html/ && mkdir -p temp/temp
 ```

-To create the 2 directories.
+to create the 2 directories.
 After that we think of what can we actually do with this sudoedit as root, and I remembered symbolic links.
-Basically we create a symbolic link called `config.php` inside /var/www/html/temp/temp/ and link it towards /etc/shadow, and we can do that by running the following command as `marco` user:
+Basically we create a symbolic link called `config.php` inside /var/www/html/temp/temp/ and link it to /etc/shadow, and we can do that by running the following command as `marco` user:

 ```
 ln -s /etc/shadow /var/www/html/temp/temp/config.php